 I don’t want to waste any time

 Like removalists parking their van in the street,

 I want to have already given a fond farewell to

 a lifetime of acquisitions,

 happy to entrust them to others,

-knowing that not all will be loved and kept.
+knowing the not all will be loved and kept.

-I don’t want to find, when everything else is gone,
+I don’t want to find, when everything else is all gone,

 that my innermost cupboard is bare,

 to be astonished, to be moved, to be human.